 Mike Mentzer passed away 20 years ago on June 10, 2001.
 He was 49.
-Peter McGough, the giant of bodybuilding journalism who passed away last December 29 at 71, wrote the definitive profile of the enigmatic Mentzer.
-To get him to open up about his darkest days, McGough did multiple interviews with Mentzer over weeks, and he spent more time laboring over this article than any other he ever wrote.
-In his later years, he confided that it was, in his opinion, his best work.
+Peter McGough, the giant of bodybuilding journalism who passed away last December 29 at 71 (his life story is here), wrote the definitive profile of the enigmatic Mentzer.
+To get him to open up about his darkest days, Peter did multiple interviews with Mike, and he spent more time laboring over this article than any other he ever wrote.
+He felt it was best work.
 It originally appeared in the February 1995 issue of FLEX under the title “Whom The Gods Bless, They Eventually Restore!” and with the subtitle seen above.
 It was reprinted in FLEX after Mentzer’s death with the title seen here and with a preface by McGough, then editor-in-chief of FLEX.
 (Our photos are different than either of those printings.)
 In that preface, Peter explains that Arnold Schwarzenegger subsequently called Mentzer, and the two buried their differences, so readers should keep that in mind when reading Mentzer’s caustic comments about the 1980 Olympia.
-McGough concluded his 2001 preface with this: “Mike Mentzer was a complex and gifted man who leaves an indelible mark on the bodybuilding landscape.
+Peter concluded his 2001 preface with this: “Mike Mentzer was a complex and gifted man who leaves an indelible mark on the bodybuilding landscape.
 We offer the following story as a means of paying tribute to the passing of a forceful and enigmatic individual who has surely attained the status of bodybuilding icon.”
-Everything he wrote there now applies to him, too.
-We offer the following story as a means of paying tribute to both icons.

 PROLOGUE: THE END